 Taking care of your pipes can prevent plumbing nightmares.
 Here are a few things every homeowner should know.
-And if you need a plumber for any reason, visit Porch.com to find a pro in your local area.
+If you need a plumber for any reason, visit Porch to find a pro in your local area or read more expert tips from a plumber to resolve common plumbing issues.

-If there is any sort of water emergency, the main shut-off valve will need to be shut off.
-Be sure that everyone in the house know where the valve is so they can react if necessary.
+If there is any sort of water emergency, the main shut-off valve will need to be turned off.
+Be sure that everyone in the house knows where the valve is so they can react if necessary.

 Let your family members know not to flush any solid objects down the toilet.
 Solid objects are everything from paper towels to toothbrushes.
 Even small solid objects can get caught in the vast and twisting network of pipes below the home.
 One object may not block your pipes but combined with other objects, it can create a gigantic blockage.
 Fixing a blockage can cause hundreds of dollars so be careful what you flush!